Sarajevo derby: Fans

-Probably the best known thing about the Sarajevo derby are the fans.
-Usually, they are much more exciting to watch than the game itself.
-Especially in recent times, since the Bosnian championship has at times lacked in quality.
-Fans create an impressive atmosphere with loud cheering and original choreography.
+Likely, the best known thing about the Sarajevo derby are the fans, who create an impressive atmosphere with cheering and choreography.
 Both sides prepare intensely between the matches, make large flags and special messages that are appropriate for that particular occasion, to be usually directed towards the opposing side.

 FK Željezničar's most passionate fans (wearing blue) are called Manijaci because their love for the club is on the edge of insanity, so it is said.
-They are located on the South side of stadium (the Holy South as they call it).
+They are located on the South side of Grbavica Stadium (the Holy South as they call it).
 The older fans ones are known affectionately as the Košpicari (which can metaphorically be translated as "seed eaters", although the name itself has different meaning - namely that of "seed sellers").

 FK Sarajevo's most passionate fans (crimson) are called the Horde Zla (Evil hordes) after the popular Zagor comic book.
-In home games at Asim Ferhatović Hase Stadium, they are located on the North stands, while the older fans are known as the Pitari (similar to the Košpicari etymology except referring to pie and not seeds) and they are mainly on the East side.
+At their home games at the Asim Ferhatović - Hase Stadium, they are located on the North stands, while the older fans are known as the Pitari (similar to the Košpicari etymology except referring to pie and not seeds) and they are mainly on the East side.

-When the derby is played on Grbavica Stadium, Horde zla are on the North-East side of the stadium, The Maniacs are on the East, South and West side, while the Pitari and Košpicari are on the North.
-When the game is played on Koševo, The Maniacs are on the South and South-West side, Horde zla on the North and the East.
-Pitari are on the East as well.
-West stands are mixed with both Pitari and Košpicari sitting there.